pouchdb/pouchdb-server/README.md

 [These people](https://github.com/pouchdb/express-pouchdb/graphs/contributors) made **pouchdb-server** into what it is today!

+## Changelog

+`pouchdb-server` follows [semantic versioning](http://semver.org/).
+To see a changelog with all releases since v2.0.0, check out the [Github releases page](https://github.com/pouchdb/pouchdb-server/releases).

 ## License

 Apache License Version 2.0.
 See [the LICENSE file](https://github.com/pouchdb/pouchdb-server/blob/master/LICENSE) for more information.